drivetrain

 • Verify no vibration is present during acceleration or deceleration

 🔧Stuck on this differential rebuild - front?
-Ask a real master technician.A human with 20+ years in the bay answers about YOUR Ford within 24 hours — never AI. $25, and you're not charged unless you get an answer.Ask a tech →
+Take it to The Diag Desk.A human with 20+ years in the bay answers about YOUR Ford within 24 hours — never AI. $25, and you're not charged unless you get an answer.Ask a tech →

 More procedures for this vehicle